-In 2012, the high school was inaugurated, beginning with a year 7/8 class.
-The high school now extends to year 10.
-The high school offers a Steiner based education in a small, flexible, collaborative setting.
+In 2012, the High School was inaugurated, beginning with a Year 7-8 Class and now extending to Year 10.
+The High School offers a Steiner based education in a small, flexible, collaborative setting.
 Students are supported to become independent, resourceful and self-directed in their learning and for life.
 They are encouraged to see themselves as individuals who have a positive contribution to make to the greater good of our society.